getampt/docs/building-blocks/params.md

 Ampt’s built-in parameter store allows developers to store the parameters in a secure way, and to use them programmatically with `params` interface of Ampt SDK.
 All the parameters are encrypted both at transit and at rest and only decrypted during runtime.

 <aside>
-💡 **NOTE**: When you modify a parameter value in the Ampt Dashboard, the changes are instantly applied to all running environments that require the parameter.
+💡 NOTE: When you modify a parameter value in the Ampt Dashboard, the changes are instantly applied to all running environments that require the parameter.
 No restart or anything required to flush the parameters.

 </aside>